Reading Between the Signs: Predicting Future Suicidal Ideation from Adolescent Social Media Texts

-We address an under-explored challenge and propose a method to approach suicide prediction in adolescents: predicting future SIB based solely on a user's social media post history.
-Unlike existing approaches, our method does not rely on any self-disclosure of SIB as input to the model, effectively moving the prediction one step earlier in the timeline.
-To perform this task, we introduce \textsc{Early-SIB}, a transformer-based model designed to predict SIB from the posts that a user has written and interacted with.
+We introduce \textbf{\textsc{Early-SIB}}, a transformer-based model designed to predict future SIB from the posts that a user has written and interacted with.
 We experiment with \textsc{Early-SIB} on De Kindertelefoon\footnote{\url{https://forum.kindertelefoon.nl/} }, a Dutch adolescent help forum, and show that SIB can be predicted from a user's post history.
 We then employ SHAP, an explainable AI technique, to reveal how the model consistently relies on a combination of the posts to make its predictions, rather than on a few significant posts, underscoring the complexity of the task.
 These findings suggest that ML tools applied to social media posts may complement traditional risk factor-based approaches for suicide prediction.